dhabersack/islovely.co/_firetips/2020-08-27-relative-timestamps-in-javascript.md

 ---
 title: "Relative timestamps in JavaScript"
-tags: ['JavaScript', 'ES6', 'dates', 'internationalization', 'i18n']
+tags: ["JavaScript"]
 ---
 JavaScript has a built-in formatter for relative timestamps.
 It returns strings like “yesterday” or “2 months from now” in the language you specify.

-This does not work in IE and Safari.
+(This does not currently work in IE and Safari.)

 ```js
 // a positive value describes a time in the future